What to expect when you’re expecting a… Breast Augmentation!

 You may gain a few kgs – just in bloating

-Don’t freak out.. you didn’t get fat overnight!
+Don’t freak out, you didn’t get fat overnight!
 Feeling a little heavier and looking a little thicker is completely normal.
 You may have fluid retention and appear bloated due to your medication – you may also become constipated.
-To help avoid this try to eat as clean as you can in the first few weeks prior to surgery and first few days post surgery, lots of fiber and fruit and coffee will help to keep you regular as well as trying to do some light walking when and if you can.
-If you feel backed up, you can take a light laxative which are easily available from local pharmacies with approval from your surgeon.
+To help avoid this try to eat as clean as you can in the first few weeks prior to surgery and the first few days post surgery, lots of fibre and fruit and coffee will help to keep you regular as well as trying to do some light walking when and if you can.
+If you feel backed up, you can take a light laxative which is easily available from local pharmacies with approval from your surgeon.
 Also, when you jump on those scales remember to take into account the weight of your new implants!

 You need to be patient

 It can take up to several months to a year in some cases for all of the swelling, bruising and scarring to heal, for your boobs to “drop and fluff” into your breast pocket and for the final results to be revealed.
 Cosmetic surgery is a process that takes time and patience, try not to get down or panic if your recovery isn’t as fast as others.
 Patients can easily become irritated and impatient with their recovery, especially when comparing their results and recovery to others.
 Everyone heals and recovers at different rates, nothing can be done to speed your recovery except time, rest, healthy diet and lifestyle.
 Make sure to stay in contact with your client manager if you have any concerns or questions – that is what she is there for.